-Videos and movies will only be shown when we are required to move indoors for an extended period of time due to severe weather.
-We aim to have all videos and movies be related to the weekly theme.
-All videos and movies shown will be G or PG rated and have been previewed and deemed appropriate before viewing.
+Videos will only be shown when we are required to move indoors for an extended period of time due to severe weather, and all videos and movies will be educational and related to the weekly theme.
+All videos shown will be G or PG rated and have been previewed and deemed appropriate before viewing.